 Proper Zyrtec Dosage for a Dog

 How much Zyrtec can you give your dog?
 Like humans, weight is the number one consideration for administering a drug.
 Unlike humans, adult dogs very in size tremendously.
 Although Zyrtec is fairly harmless, it is not wise to just give your dog a few pills and see what happens.
+That’s why we always recommend speaking with your veterinarian to get their ideal dosage.
+They may also have a better treatment option.
+Many vets prefer Benadryl over Zyrtec.

 |Zyrtec Dosage Chart for Dogs|